klhub/attitude/README.md

   - Quaternion
     - Scalar-Last.
     - Quaternion multiplication from right-to-left just like DCM.
 This is just the notation, the ideal is to be consistent with DCM and minimize potential implementation and usage error.
 Under the hood, at elemental multiplication level, it is still comform to right-handedness.
+- main.m
+  - A simple demo of a spacecraft that rotates 360 degrees about the z axis in 90 minutes.
+  - Expected outputs in the plots especially the Euler123 angles.
+  - By no means comprehensive!
+This is just a quick way to roughly verify the correctness of the attitude functions.
+- /doc/main_doc
+  - Mess documentation of useful equations.
+You'll need to install LyX to open the .lyx file, otherwise, exported PDF version also available.

 Future todo